-Business@American students are charged tuition on a per-credit-hour basis and the current rate of tuition for the 2016-17 academic year is $1,579 per credit.
-MBA@American is a 48-credit program.
-Analytics@American is a 33 credit program.
-Please visit this PDF to view cost of attendance for these online programs per module.
 Tuition costs are subject to increase each academic year.
-The 3-credit Bridge to Business course will count as additional credits to the required degree credit requirements, and tuition rates apply.
+The 3-credit KSB-600 Business Fundamentals course will count as additional credits to the required degree credit requirements, and tuition rates apply.

 Admitted students are required to submit a nonrefundable $1,000 enrollment deposit by the appropriate deadline.
 The enrollment deposit is credited toward students’ tuition in their first term.

 Graduate students enrolled at least half time in a master’s or PhD program may be eligible for federal loans and/or federal work study.

 To apply, students must submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA will be reviewed on a rolling basis as it is received.
 It is recommended that the FAFSA be completed by May 1 each academic year.
-FAFSAs should be submitted no later than 30 days prior to the end of the academic semester in which you are enrolled at least half-time.
+FAFSAs should be submitted no later than 30 days prior to the end of the academic term in which you are enrolled at least half-time.

-Merit scholarships are awarded by the academic departments.
+- Merit scholarships are awarded by the academic departments.

 The Financial Aid Office does not administer these awards.
 Please visit your school’s merit scholarship web page or contact their admissions office for further information.

-Complete your FAFSA online.
+- Complete your FAFSA online.

 Be sure to list the American University (AU) FAFSA code, 001434, in the college release section.

 You may be asked to download and complete a Verification Worksheet or other documentation as needed to complete your aid application.
 Do not complete these forms unless asked to do so by the Office of Financial Aid.

-Satisfactory Academic Progress (SAP)
+- Satisfactory Academic Progress (SAP)

 More information on applying for federal loans can be found on our Graduate Students webpage.